Introduction

 Recommended Lures:

-Bright-Colored Spinners: Red and gold work well
+- Bright-Colored Spinners: Red and gold spinners can be particularly effective.

 Technique Tips:

-Vary retrieve speed to provoke reaction strikes
+- Vary your retrieve speed to provoke reaction strikes.

 Winter Lures for Trout